whitneyburton/portfolios/students/1611-back/eric-wahlgren/eric_mod_four_portfolio.md

 ### Project Management

-- 4: Team is using a project management tool and updating their progress daily.
-Team is approving each other's  work.
-Team is documenting conversations and conclusions on relevant cards.
 - **3: Team is using a project management tool to keep their project organized.**
-- 2: Team is using a project management tool but didn't update the progress frequently.
-Many cards have no changes made to them
-- 1: Team failed to use a project management tool to track its progress.

 ### Howler

 ### 1. Project Management

-*   4: Tracker also documents feature related discussions
 *   **3: Team is using well formatted user stories and moving cards through each status in realtime**
-*   2: Team has used Tracker as a respository of information
-*   1: Tracker shows little to no use

 ### 2. Completion & Pace

-*   4: Team is proactive in understanding scope and is able to commit to stories before starting the sprint
 *   **3: Team is able to set and update expectations so that there are no surprises on the last day of the sprint**
-*   2: Team does not have agreed upon stories completed at the end of the sprint, but has a plan to get them done
-*   1: Team does not have agreed upon stories completed, and has no plan to complete them

 ### 3. Implementation Quality

-*   4: Project demonstrates exceptionally well factored code.
 *   **3: Project exhibits maintainable well divided code.
 Developers are able to speak to architecture and implementation decisions.**
-*   2: Project demonstrates some gaps in code quality and/or developers cannot defend their decisions.
-*   1: Project demonstrates poor factoring and/or understanding of MVC.

 ### 4. Application of Techniques

-*   4: Project has implemented two or more major techniques that were new this week.
 *   **3: Project has implemented one major technique that was new this week.**
-*   2: Project has a implementation in progress of one major technique that has not been previously attempted.
-*   1: Project does not implement new techniques.

 ### 5. Documentation

-*   4: Project also features a screencast, tutorial or other wow factor
 *   **3: Project features easy to navigate documentation showing how to setup and contribute to the application**
-*   2: Project features barebones documentation showing how to get the dev environment up and running
-*   1: Project has insufficient documentation

 ### 6. Accessibility

-*   4: Team has expertly implemented features to follow accessibility best practices.
 *   **3: Team has implemented code to increase accessibility.**
-*   2: Team has considered accessibility issues but has not yet produced code to address them.
-*   1: Team has not considered accessibility issues.

 ## D: Professional Skills
 Gear Up & Professional Development